-Warning signs predict kidney injury after surgeryAugust 12th, 2011 in Other /
+Warning signs predict kidney injury after surgeryAugust 12, 2011 in Medicine & Health / Other

 Acute kidney injury (AKI) is a common but preventable -- complication after surgery that can lead to other complications or even death.
 The use and development of biomarkers will help physicians diagnose and treat acute kidney injury.
 Three protein measurements indicate who has a high risk of developing kidney injury after heart surgery, according to two studies appearing in an upcoming issue of the Journal of the American Society of Nephrology.